AdobeDocs/experience-manager-64.sv-SE/help/sites-authoring/managing-pages.md

 >[!NOTE]
 >
 >Om sidan redan har publicerats avpubliceras den automatiskt när du flyttar den.
-Som standard publiceras den om när flytten är klar, men detta kan ändras genom att avmarkera fältet **Publicera** igen i steget **Justera/Publicera** igen.
+By default, it will be republished when the move is complete, but this can changed by unchecking the **Republish** field in the **Adjust/Republish** step.

 >[!NOTE]
 >